No9005/universityJobDay/README.md

 ---------------------------------------------------------------------

-IMPORTANT:
+_IMPORTANT:_
 This software needs in the current version flask-session cookies to run properly.
 Therefore chrome and safari are not supportet as browsers!

-<<<<<<>>>>>>
-Needed:
+# Needed:
-<<<<<<>>>>>>

 Python 3.7, pip & pipenv.

-<<<<<<>>>>>>
-Installation guide for
-Windows and Unix-Systems:
+# Installation guide for Windows and Unix-Systems:
-<<<<<<>>>>>>

 Prerequisite:
-Download and install for your system python 3.7 from https://www.python.org/downloads/release/python-377/
+Download and install python 3.7 for your system from: https://www.python.org/downloads/release/python-377/ or use your packagemanager to install it.

-For Windows user -------------
+## For Windows user
-1* open new terminal
+- open new terminal
-2* type: 'pip3 install pipenv' (without '')
+- type: 'pip3 install pipenv' (without '')
-NOTE: if the 'command' 'pip3' or 'pipenv' is not found after installing python, pip and pipenv, you have to make sure your PATH variables are set correctly.
+_NOTE: if the 'command' 'pip3' or 'pipenv' is not found after installing python, you have to make sure your PATH variables are set correctly._
-Most of the time, a complete deinstallation and reinstallation of python and all packages is sufficent to fix the problem.
-If you decide to deinstall python, make sure to deinstall every python-software-package you have installed in your system.
-This includes python 2.x, python 3.x, python launchers, anaconda, etc.
-If you do not want to reinstall all the packages, please check the internet for appropriate information on this subject!

-For Unix-like system user ------------- open new terminal and type:
+## For Unix-like system user
+- open new terminal and type (without quotes):
-1* 'sudo apt-get update'
+- 'sudo apt-get update'
-2* 'sudo apt-get install python3-pip'
+- 'sudo apt-get install python3-pip'
-3* 'pip3 install pipenv
+- 'pip3 install pipenv

-<<<<<<>>>>>>
-app startup:
+# app startup:
-<<<<<<>>>>>>

-NOTE: every shell/terminal command has to be written without quotes ('')
+_NOTE: every shell/terminal command has to be written without quotes ('')_

-1* after downloading the git folder open a new terminal and change the directory (hint: command should look something like "cd '.../universityJobDay'", while '.../' is the path to the folder universityJobDay!)
+- after downloading the git folder open a new terminal and change the directory (hint: command should look something like "cd '.../universityJobDay'", while '.../' is the path to the folder universityJobDay!)
-2* create a folder called '.venv' ('mkdir .venv')
+- create a folder called '.venv' (on linux: 'mkdir .venv')
-3* open up a pipenv shell the first time to create the virutal environment (pipenv should tell you something like: 'creating virtual environment').
+- open up a pipenv shell the first time to create the virutal environment (pipenv should tell you something like: 'creating virtual environment').
 After creation, exit the shell with 'exit'.
 PRO TIP: check if pipenv created the virtual environment under .venv with: 'pipenv --venv'.
 The path should be something like '/yourfolder/.venv'
-4* type: 'pipenv install --three' to install all necessary packages 5* check if "answer.db" is already in the subfolder "database".
-If not, follow Steps 5A, else continue with step 6
+- type: 'pipenv install --three' to install all necessary packages
+- check if "answer.db" is already in the subfolder "database".
+If not, follow Steps a) - f), else continue with the next step.

-5A* check if the folder 'migration' exists under your main project rood ('.../universityJobDay').
-If it does, delete it. else type: 'pipenv shell' to open a virtual environment
+    - a) check if the folder 'migration' exists under your main project root ('.../universityJobDay').
+If it does, delete it.
+Next type: 'pipenv shell' to open a virtual environment
-5B* type: 'flask db init' to startup the database (if pipenv prints something like: could not find "app", check if your app's name is 'app.py'.
+    - b)type: 'flask db init' to startup the database (if pipenv prints something like: could not find "app", check if your app's name is 'app.py'.
 Else rename it to 'app.py', repeat 'flask db init')
-5C* type: 'flask db migrate -m "somecomment"' to log your first change 5D* type: 'flask db upgrade' to run the change
+    - c) type: 'flask db migrate -m "somecomment"' to log your first change
+    - d) type: 'flask db upgrade' to run the change
-5E* type: 'exit' to leave the virtual shell
+    - e) type: 'exit' to leave the virtual shell
-5F* optional: run 5&6 everytime you change the database in the 'app.py' script.
+    - f) optional: run these steps everytime after changeing the database in the 'app.py' script.

-6* type: 'pipenv run python3 app.py' to startup the testenvironment
+- type: 'pipenv run python3 app.py' to startup the testenvironment

-7* open a new browser and go to: 'localhost:5000'. (if it is your first time using the app after you resetted the database, you have to insert a master passwort first)
+- open a new browser and go to: 'localhost:5000'. (if it is your first time using the app after you resetted the database, you have to insert a master passwort first)
-8* Answer the Questionnaire multiple times
+- Answer the Questionnaire multiple times
-9* go to: 'localhost:5000/restults'
+- go to: 'localhost:5000/restults'

-you can always repeat the calculation or add new answers by running the questionnaire
+You can always repeat the calculation or add new answers by running the questionnaire.

-<<<<<<>>>>>>
+Please note that text analysis usually only works well with a large number of data points (or text answers in this case).

-shutdown the server:
+# shutdown the server:
-<<<<<<>>>>>>

-go to your shell, running flask.
+Go to your shell which runs flask.
 Click on it and press 'STRG+C' to abort the process.
-To startup the server a second time just follow the steps 1 & 9 from "app startup".
+To startup the server a second time just follow the steps from __app startup__.

-<<<<<<>>>>>>
-clean the database:
+# clean the database:
-<<<<<<>>>>>>

-go to: you can find a reset button after you logged in under 'system'.
+You can find a reset button on the homepage after logging in under 'system'.

-<<<<<<>>>>>>
-disable/enable session-clear
-<<<<<<>>>>>>

-if you want to allow your users to answer the questionnaire multiple times, you can toggle the 'clear-permission' option under 'system'.
-If done, each user can trick the system to be a new user by clicking on "clear-session" under "datenschutz".

 NOTE. you have to be logged in as administrator to find the 'system' option on the right top side.

-<<<<<<>>>>>>
+# disable/enable session-clear
+If you want to allow your users to answer the questionnaire multiple times, you can toggle the 'clear-permission' option under 'system'.
+If done, each user can trick the system to be a new user by clicking on "clear-session" under "Datenschutz".

+NOTE. you have to be logged in as administrator to find the 'system' option on the right top side.

-disable/enable results screen for users
+# disable/enable results screen for users
-<<<<<<>>>>>>

-if you want to allow your users to to check the results for themself, you can toggle the 'dash-permission' option under 'system'.
+If you want to allow your users to to check the results for themself, you can toggle the 'dash-permission' option under 'system'.
 If done, each user can see a 'results' button in the navbar on the right side after page reload.

 NOTE. you have to be logged in as administrator to find the 'system' option on the right top side.